 where we obtain the conclusion of the lemma, as required with the following assertions (derived from previous assertions):

 The right part of the disjunction, i.e.

 is handled trivially by rule \WTUn. \end{itemize}

 ($\Leftarrow$) We proceed by structural induction on the rules building the weak transition (as described in the original definition).
-The recurrence hypothesis being that the the original definition implies the characterisation (1),with the conditions stated at the bottom of the theorem.
+The recurrence hypothesis being that the original definition implies the characterization (1), with the conditions stated at the bottom of the theorem.
 We consider the different rules:

 \begin{itemize} \item Case rule \WTUn.
 We have:

 We can directly conclude by the right part of the disjunction the following:\\

 $ { \openrule { \emptyset,\True,\Id(s) } {s \OTWeakarrow {\tau} s} \in\! \WT }\! \Rightarrow\! \Big(\alpha = \tau \wedge \set{\gamma}=\emptyset \wedge \Pred \!=\!\True \wedge \Post =\Id(s)\wedge s\!=\!s'\Big) $ \item Case rule \WTDeux.
 We have: